OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0110.md

 This will create a **release.RE.ipa** file in the output folder.

-2. [Sign](../../techniques/ios/MASTG-TECH-0092.md) the patched **release.RE.ipa** with the Apple certificates.
+2. Sign (#MASTG-TECH-0092) the patched **release.RE.ipa** with the Apple certificates.
 This will create a signed ".ipa" file in the output folder.

 3. Install the signed patched app on the mobile device.